2/19/2025

 Daniel Moore

-me start with residential.
-Revenue obviously last year held up really well in a top demand environment through the first half.
-Started to feel the effects of kind of a slower resident R&R market by H2.
+Let me start with residential.
+You know, revenue obviously last year held up really well in a top-demand environment through the first half, started to feel the effects of kind of a slower resident R&R market by H2.
 Do you see perhaps 25 being kind of a mirror of 24?
-And what kind of organic revenue growth range should we think about for H1 versus H2 on a year over year basis?
+And what kind of organic, you know, revenue growth range should we think about for H1 versus H2 on a year-over-year basis?

 speaker